 - Is it easy to share files?
 (Yes, Sometimes, No)

 - What is your biggest complaint?
-(Or top 3)
+(Or top three)

 - What is working well?

-- Have you used a DAM before?
+- Have you used a DAM system before?
 (Yes/No)

-- Have you had training on this system?
+- Have you had training on this DAM site?
 (Yes/No)

 - How often do you log into the DAM system?
-(Everyday, 3-5 times/week, Once a week, 2-3 times/month, Once a month, Never)
+(Everyday, 3-5 times a week, Once a week, 2-3 times a month, Once a month, Never)

-Once you have determined WHAT you will ask your users, you have to figure out HOW you will ask them.
-Here are some free survey tools that we use:
+Once you have determined what you will ask your users, you have to figure out how you will ask them.
+Here are some free, commonly-used survey tools:

 Before you start, here are a few things to consider: